KILTprotocol/kilt-workshop-101/verification.md

 // connect to the KILT blockchain Kilt.default.connect('wss://full-nodes.kilt.io:9944')

+// verify:
+// - verify that the data is valid for the given CTYPE;
-// verify on-chain that the attestation hash is present and that the attestation is not revoked attestedClaim.verify().then(isVerified => {
+// - verify on-chain that the attestation hash is present and that the attestation is not revoked. attestedClaim.verify().then(isVerified => {
   console.log('isVerified:', isVerified)
 }).finally(() => {